hotelcaliforniabm/duxel/README.md

 ### Subfloor
 2x 3/4in thick subfloors with each 2x 2x4 joists are required for one floor.

 Mind you that the floors are not up to construction code!
-Thankfully plywood is amazing material and they are good enough for a temporary structure with lots of people on them dancing and doing other shenanigans on them...just sayin.
-I am considering either using 4x4 for the joists next time or adding a 3rd 2x4 joist...there is trade offs though.
+Thankfully plywood is amazing material and they are good enough for a temporary structure with lots of people on them dancing and doing other shenanigans... just sayin.
+I am considering either using 4x4 for the joists next time or adding a 3rd 2x4 joist... there are trade offs though.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/subfloor/Subfloor.jpg "Düxel Subfloor")